Zyvette/transformer-midterm/README.md

 ### Ablation Studies

-Our ablation experiments investigate the impact of different model components and training strategies.
+The ablation experiments investigate the impact of different model components and training strategies.
 To run the full set of ablation experiments:

 ```bash
 python scripts/ablation_study.py --seed 42